-- 1. Remove any filler panels. - 2.
-Insert the power supply into the slot and push the handle up.
-Verify that the power supply is seated by gently pulling on the handle. - 3.
-Verify that the power LED on the power supply displays a steady green light.
+- 1. Remove any filler panels.

+- 2. Insert the power supply into the slot and push the handle up.
+Verify that the power supply is seated by gently pulling on the handle.
+The power supply should resist movement as you pull.

+- 3. Tighten the thumbscrew.

+- 4. Replace the power cord.

+- 5. Turn on the power switch.

+- 6. Verify that the power LED on the power supply displays a steady green light.